 A shot rolling on the ground sometimes requires you to dive to the floor and use your entire body to deflect it.
 Deflecting a high shot sometimes requires jumping and stretching.
 It’s possible to stretch a bit higher if you reach and jump off one leg with one hand.

-Your Stance And Positioning
+Your Stance And Positioning As A Soccer Goalie

 A goalkeeper should always be ready to move quickly to the ball.
 Having a balanced stance is vital for the soccer goalkeeper.
-Standing properly involves crouching slightly, standing with feet apart, and leaning slightly forward.
+Standing properly involves crouching slightly, standing feet apart, and leaning slightly forward.

 Passing The Soccer Ball